Tyouhn/MedNavi/README.md

 ## Setup

 - To get started prepare your ChatGpt API key, JxBrowser license key, Google Maps API key, and import LoginTable.sql to your database.
+Also, ensure to incorporate all the libraries located within the Java Lib folder into your Java project path.

 - Then open with notepad or text editor:
+  	- MySQLConnector.java

 	- ChatGPTAPI.java <br>
 	        Add your ChatGPT key on line 22 after "String apikey = "
 	- GoogleMapAPI.java <br>